How to Choose a 3PL WMS in 2026: 10 Things to Check Before You Buy

 Inventory Management

-• Real-time inventory levels are updated on every scan
+• Real-time inventory updates on every scan

-• Multi-location and multi- warehouse support.
+• Multi-location and multi-warehouse support

 Receiving and Putaway